atrisha/atrisha.github.io/_pages/about.md

 News
 =======

 **(Sep 2023)** New version of our working paper out -- with new results and insights on opinion and rhetoric expression in online social systems.
-Main takeaway: (Normative) "Institutions matter" - in online social systems too.
+Main takeaway: "Institutions matter" - in online social systems too.
 [Paper](https://bit.ly/information_steward)

 **(Sep 2023)** Attended the NBER Economics of Artificial Intelligence Conference, Fall 2023.
 Toronto.
 Canada.